Highly symmetric fundamental domains for lattices in R^2 and R^3: Dimension 2

 \section{\bf Dimension 2}

-From the theory of Coxeter groups \cite{cox1, cox2, hum} we know the list of all finite groups of Euclidean motions.
-Thus we know that each finite group of Euclidean motions in the plane is either $C_n$ or $D_n$.
+It is well known that each finite group of Euclidean motions in the plane is either $C_n$ or $D_n$.
 By the crystallographic restriction (Proposition \ref{prop:crystrest}) there are just 10 candidates for such groups being point groups of a planar lattice, namely

 Note that $C_2$ and $D_1$ are equal as abstract groups, since there is only one group of order two up to isomorphisms.
 But since we are dealing with groups of Euclidean motions, we will use the convention that a cyclic group $C_n$ contains rotations only, and a dihedral group $D_n$ contains $n$ rotations (including the identity) and $n$ reflections.
 The fact that each planar lattice is fixed under a rotation through $\pi$ about the origin implies that $C_1, \, C_3, \, D_1$ and $D_3$ cannot be point groups of any planar lattice.
 Some further thought yields the following result.